swagupta/flogo-enterprise-hub-fork/README.md

 TIBCO Flogo® Enterprise allows customers and users to leverage the capabilities provided to build microservices and APIs - for all kinds of application development use-cases on-premise, in private/public clouds and devices.

-Currently you can use the artifacts provided under the Project Flogo repositories.
-Please refer to the [parent Flogo repository](https://github.com/TIBCOSoftware/flogo) for more details.
-If you have contracted with TIBCO for commercial support of TIBCO Flogo® Enterprise and need Support, please create a Service Request for TIBCO Flogo® Enterprise by using your TIBCO Support credentials on https://support.tibco.com/.
+The licensed TIBCO Flogo® Enterprise code currently is the same code as Project Flogo®.
+Accordingly, please obtain the code from the Project Flogo repository.
+If you have contracted with TIBCO for commercial support of TIBCO Flogo Enterprise and need Support, please create a Service Request for TIBCO Flogo Enterprise by using your TIBCO Support credentials on https://support.tibco.com/.

 ----------